aweich/VIS/docs/other/other_simulation.md

-## Other
 ### Simulation data for tutorial
 #### Reference genome

 The first 500kb of chromosome 1 from the `hg38` assembly was used as the reference genome.
-The extracted sequence was saved as `chr1` in the FASTA format, which was then used for subsequent simulations and as reference genome for the [tutorial](tutorial.md/#prepare-configyml).
+The extracted sequence was saved as `chr1` in the FASTA format, which was then used for subsequent simulations and as reference genome for the [tutorial](../tutorial/tutorial_before.md/#prepare-configyml).

 #### Insertion sequence

 The insertion sequence for the simulation was based on the [pSLCAR-CD19-CD3z vector construct](http://n2t.net/addgene:135993), obtained from Addgene (Plasmid # 135993).

 The construct encapsulates a a CAR T cell vector sequence and was developed by [Scott McComb and colleagues](https://www.sciencedirect.com/science/article/pii/S2329050120300231?via%3Dihub).
-The vector architecture is illustrated below with some key features highlighted, as well as with an illustration of the 100bp-long fragmentation used in the [tutorial](#tutorial.md/).
+The vector architecture is illustrated below with some key features highlighted, as well as with an illustration of the 100bp-long fragmentation used in the [tutorial](../tutorial/tutorial_intro.md).

 ![Tutorial_Figure_Fragmentation.png](images/Tutorial_Figure_Fragmentation.png)

 !!!
 Hint "Further Details"

     Lentivirus-based transduction systems generally integrate the DNA sequence between the two long terminal repeats (LTRs).
 In a biological context, we would typically observe only the sequence between the 5' LTR and the 3' LTR, rather than the entire vector construct.
-To maintain simplicity in the simulated data, this specific adjustment to the vector sequence was not made.
+To maintain simplicity in the simulated data, this specific adjustment to the vector sequence has not been made.

 #### Read data generation